-- 14. That, You Noticee No. 1 & 2 are also responsible for spreading misinformation and misguiding the public at large that 'vaccines are safe and is the only solution to fight against corona.' - 15.
+- 14. That You notice involved in a conspiracy to supress the data and run only one false narrative that vaccines are safe and only solution.
+In furtherance of said sinister plan, You at your own have uploaded many videos of many captured doctors to spread misinformation that 'vaccines are completely safe and the only available complete solution against the Covid-19. - 15.
 Falsity of all your advertisements, interviews, false narratives and conspiracy theories have been exposed from the following; - (i) Vaccine is not a solution against corona since people getting two doses of vaccine are also infected with corona and some have died.